| Every

 latter of which is 2.3 ha.

-each world citizen to consume as much as (s)he
+To allow each world citizen to consume as much as (s)he

 wants, overconsumption must some way be compensated